 Merlin started to shrug, but the action hurt.
 "My crew has gone on shore leave, but my first officer is ill and I just got back with him from the doctor.
 He's sleeping now on prescribed meds, so I thought I'd run out for a bite to eat and do a little shopping."

 "Are you looking for anything in particular, or were you just hunting for a trinket shop?"
 Brookhaven asked.

 "Nothing in particular.
 I just wanted to get away from the ship for a bit.
 We've been in space for three weeks."

 The fox steered him away from the spaceport terminal where they were headed, pointing him toward a small green building beside a nearby parking lot full of ground vehicles of all shapes, sizes and colors.
 People trickled to and from the building, most of them laden with colorful purchase sacks and boxes.

-"The place doesn't look very big on the outside,' Brookhaven told him, "but there are two more levels below ground with several shops.
-There's a food court just inside the door, and then there are plenty of things to browse over in the stores."
+"The place doesn't look very big topside,' Brookhaven told him, "but there are two more levels below ground with several shops.
+There's a food court just inside the door, and then there are plenty of things to browse down in the stores."

 "I take it you've been there before," Merlin said.